Sana-Consult/sana-consult/medias/markdown_content/en/en_legal.md

 Aware of the importance of protecting personal data, we limit their use to what is necessary to provide the best service.
 In particular, we process your personal data for the following reasons:
 - SANACONSULT's legitimate interest in responding to your requests via the contact form, and ensuring the best quality and security of its Services
-- The pre-contractual relationship in the event of a request for information with a view to entering into a contract with SANACONSULT;
+- The pre-contractual relationship in the event of a request for information with a view to entering into a contract with SANACONSULT.
-\
 &nbsp;
 **How long is the data kept?**
 The data processed is kept for a period which depends on the purpose of your request via the contact form.